For radical action on climate change, look to museums

 For some museums, looking to the future in this way will mean confronting their own complicity in many of the forces that have brought the planet to the brink of ecological collapse.

 The term museum now embraces a dizzying variety of buildings, projects, ideas and experiences.
-But their roots can be traced to the princely palaces and cabinets of curiosity of the 17th century – spaces in which powerful individuals assembled and displayed their most notable possessions.
+But their roots can be traced to the princely palaces and cabinets of curiosity of the 17th century—spaces in which powerful individuals assembled and displayed their most notable possessions.

-In Britain, Sir Hans Sloane’s collection – one of the largest in the country when he died in 1753 – included “curiosities” and natural specimens from North and South America, the East Indies and the West Indies.
-Sloane – who was born in Ireland in 1660 and found fame as a physician to the aristocracy – acquired the wealth to build his collection from enslaved labor on Jamaican sugar plantations.
+In Britain, Sir Hans Sloane’s collection—one of the largest in the country when he died in 1753—included “curiosities” and natural specimens from North and South America, the East Indies and the West Indies.
+Sloane—who was born in Ireland in 1660 and found fame as a physician to the aristocracy—acquired the wealth to build his collection from enslaved labor on Jamaican sugar plantations.
 Sloane’s collection provided the foundation for the British Museum and the Natural History Museum, a legacy that both institutions are now beginning to grapple with.

 Most recently, in August 2020, the British Museum announced that it had moved a bust of Sloane to a new display case, where it could be reinterpreted alongside artifacts related to the British empire.
 While many museums are increasingly willing to acknowledge the many ways in which their own histories are bound up with ongoing debates around race and inequality, drawing threads between these injustices and the problem of climate change has yet to become common.
 Instead, it regularly falls to outside voices to make these connections clear.